-- 5. At the top of the Load and Record screen, look at the button to the right of the grid icon.
+- 5. At the top of the Load and Record screen, look at the button to the right of the selection grid.
 It should say either 1x or Mx depending on how you got to this screen.
 If it says 1x, you are set up to record a single file.
 Touch the 1x button and the Mode Selector menu will drop down.
 Touch Multi.
 You are now in Multi or Mx mode.
-The list of recording parameters changes to support this mode. - 1:1 Seq 1
+The list of recording parameters changes to support this mode. - Mx Load